|

 room, with a new entrance on the west side of the Church.

-anniversary of the parish was celebrated in 1992, shortly after the
+Anniversary of the parish was celebrated in 1992, the

 Since June 2001 the